-In 2006 the Library participated in the following projects, for example:
+In 2007 the Library participated in the following projects, for example:

-MINERVAPlus - MInisterial NEtwoRk for Valorising Activities in Digitisation, MinervaEC, MichaelPlus, Bricks, CoBRA+, Nordbib, Nordic Web Archive NWA (epäilen, että NWA on jo loppunut - Juha tietää),.
+MINERVAPlus - MInisterial NEtwoRk for Valorising Activities in Digitisation, MinervaEC, MichaelPlus, Bricks, CoBRA+, Nordbib, .
 The library is also a partner in, Scandinavian Virtual Union Catalogue SVUC and in the European Library TEL.